essame/CloudBox-API/README.md

 }
 ```

-The path to this JSON can be set in the client library, it defaults to `/GBCloudBoxResourcesMeta/<resource>`. e.g. if your server is at `files.my-company.com` and the resource is called `MyResource.zip`, it will be `https://files.my-company.com/GBCloudBoxResourcesMeta/MyResource.zip`.
+The path to this JSON can be set in the client library, it defaults to `/CloudBoxAPIResourcesMeta/<resource>`. e.g. if your server is at `files.my-company.com` and the resource is called `MyResource.zip`, it will be `https://files.my-company.com/CloudBoxAPIResourcesMeta/MyResource.zip`.

 That basically tells the client what the latest version is and where to find it.
 Then just make sure that the resouce (in this case `resource.zip`) is actually available at the url you claim it's at.
 The client will check the meta path to see if there's a newer version out, and if there is it will get it from the url your server specifies.
 You can serve the actual file from something like Amazon S3, a CDN, or your own server.

 iOS & Mac OS X Client (Objective-C)
 ------------

 Environtments
 ------------

+in .env.development, .env.production ...

 	ENV['ANDROID_MINIMUM_VERSION'] = '2.2.0'
 	ENV['ANDROID_LATEST_VERSION'] = '2.2.6'